15 Essential Microsoft Teams Apps for Project Teams

 Manage ideas with OneNote

 Microsoft OneNote is a free digital note-taking application and productivity tool.
-Use the app to take notes, record audio, capture screenshots, and so on.
+Use this MS Teams app to take notes, record audio, capture screenshots, and so on.

 Onenote is available for Windows, Mac, iOS, Chrome, and Android devices, as a web app, and as an app in Teams.